The Final Word: Do You Need a Brand Tagline?

 In the past, considerable focus was placed on taglines.
 They were often evaluated and scrutinized with the same rigor and energy we now reserve for new product launches and acquisitions.

 Today, taglines are less critical.
-The power and effectiveness of advertising-centric marketing has been replaced by more personal brand engagement.
+The power and effectiveness of advertising-centric marketing have been replaced by more personal brand engagement.
 In many cases, customers are simply not influenced by a short, static statement attached to a logo or used as a sign-off in an ad.
 Instead, customers are motivated by compelling, timely offers and intuitive experiences that demonstrate a brand’s relevance to their lives.

 Considering the cost of taglines